ICBO-conference/icbo2025/docs/call.md

 #### Topics of Interest

-<p>We are particularly interested in topics related to the theme of the conference, "Biological and Biomedical Ontologies in Action for Health, Science, and Sustainability", but other areas of
+<p>We are interested in all topics related to ontologies and knowledge representation in biomedicine, biology, and life sciences.
+Topics include but are not limited to:</p>
-    interest for ICBO 2025 include, but are not limited to: </p>
 <p>Methodologies and Tools</p>
 <ul>
   <li>Novel biomedical ontologies and extensions of existing ontologies, as well as graph databases and knowledge graphs</li>